Mellon Undergraduate Curatorial Fellowship

 - Meet other students from across the region who share an interest in museums

 A stipend and housing are provided for the week.
 Candidates must be currently enrolled in an undergraduate program at the time of the Academy to be eligible to apply.
-The Academy will run from Sunday, May 13, through Saturday, May 19, 2018.
-Full participation for the entire week is required.
+The Academy will run from Sunday, June 2, through Saturday, June 8, 2019.
+Full participation for the week is required.

 Eligible students who complete the Summer Academy may apply for a Mellon Undergraduate Curatorial Fellowship.